joaovictormo/data_pirates_challenge/README.md

 # Data Pirates Challenge

-The challenge consists in gathering data from Correios' "Busca Faixa CEP" website, and produce a JSON file which each line is a record containing: unique id, location, CEP range.
+The challenge consists in gathering data from Correios' "Busca Faixa CEP" website, and produce a JSON file in which each line is a record containing: unique id, location, CEP range.

 # Run the application